dribnet/purvs/README.md

 The numbers are a bit more abstract but are still pretty legible.

+IN regards to animation, keeping it in line with the subtle simple philosophy was the aim.
+The only change to the standard transition is a small bounce at the end.
+This adds a subtle change but still feels smooth and not over done.

 =======
 The 12 parameters per letter:
   * `point1X` : X offset of the first point